pmickus/ocp-rails-sandbox/README.md

 Now, with these models in mind, write an **Author#trending** method which satisfies the following:

-\#trending is a way of measuring which Authors have earned the most Comments in the last week.
+.trending is a way of measuring which Authors have earned the most Comments in the last week.

-\#trending returns a list of Authors, sorted (descending) by the number of total Comments left in the last 7 days on all the Author's Posts
+.trending returns a list of Authors, sorted (descending) by the number of total Comments left in the last 7 days on all the Author's Posts

-\#trending does not return any Authors who have garnered no Comments in the last 7 days.
+.trending does not return any Authors who have garnered no Comments in the last 7 days.

-\#trending doesn't care about the ages of the Posts themselves.
+.trending doesn't care about the ages of the Posts themselves.
 If a Post is more than 7 days old, but has new Comments, those Comments add to the Author's total.

 Some considerations: